-The REIT entered into an interest rate swap agreement to limit its interest rate exposure during the term of the mortgage on the Laurier Property.
-The mortgage has a principal balance of \$48,439 as at June 30, 2013 and an annual fixed interest rate of 3.388%.
+The REIT entered into an interest rate swap agreement on February 12, 2013 to limit its interest rate exposure during the term of the mortgage on the Laurier Property.
+The mortgage has a principal balance of \$48,125 as at September 30, 2013 and an annual fixed interest rate of 3.388%.
 For this derivate instrument, an asset or liability is recognized and measured initially at fair value.
 The asset or liability is remeasured to fair value at each reporting date and at each settlement date.
 Changes in the fair value of the asset or liability are recognized as an unrealized gain or loss on change in fair value of the derivative instrument.
-The unrealized gain and corresponding receivable of \$467 is the present value of the difference between the fixed rate the lender would offer the REIT on June 30, 2013 compared to the 3.388% multiplied by the principal balance.
+The unrealized gain and corresponding receivable of \$335 is the present value of the difference between the fixed rate the lender would offer the REIT on September 30, 2013 compared to the 3.388% multiplied by the principal balance of the mortgage.